rexxars/react-hexagon/README.md

 Sizing and aligning the background image can be slightly tricky.
 We recommend that you try to stick with images that has the same aspect ratio as a hexagon, or square images that can be slightly scaled.

 By default, if you give the hexagon element a background image with a different aspect ratio, it'll try to center the image horizontally/vertically while maintaining the original image aspect ratio.
-For square images, this means you'll end up with a small border at the top and bottom of the hexagon.
+For square images, this means you'll end up with a small border.
 If you instead want to upscale the image to fill the hexagon, use the `backgroundScale` property (see below).

 Background sizing properties are resolved in the following order (first one defined wins):